-6.9.1 Factors influencing a decision to HIVST (Objective 1)
+6.9.1 Factors influencing a decision to perform HIVST (Objective 1)

-The main social factors driving the decision to HIVST were: having previously tested HIV-negative; being busy, being mobile, being a married working man, or belonging to a more marginalised or higher status group; convenience, control and ownership; greater privacy and confidentiality; reduced contact with the health facility and health providers; and reduced possibilities for stigma.
-Counselling was still considered important for those who chose to self-test, particularly if someone tested HIV-positive.
-Popular options for counselling were being counselled by 'strangers' and 'professionals' face to face or by telephone.
+The main social factors driving the decision to perform HIVST were: having previously tested HIV-negative; being busy; being mobile; being a married working man; belonging to a more marginalized or higher-status group; convenience, control and ownership; greater privacy and confidentiality; reduced contact with the health facility and health providers; and reduced possibilities for stigma.
+Counseling was still considered important for those who chose to self-test, particularly if someone tested HIV-positive.
+Popular options for counseling were being counseled by 'strangers' and 'professionals' face-to-face or by telephone.

 The history of exposure to HIV testing in these communities enhanced the uptake of HIVST.
 Doing an HIVST as a re-tester was different to testing for the first time.
 For example, one older widow had tested HIV-negative three times previously with the CHiPs.
 She opted to try HIVST, openly discussing sexual risks she had taken since she last tested with the CHiP.
-She was nervous waiting for her results and visibly relieved when she had a HIV-negative result.
+She was nervous waiting for her results and was visibly relieved when she had an HIV-negative result.

 The convenience and control over testing space and time that HIVST provided were appreciated.
 A degree of empowerment arose from knowing how to conduct a test and read the result.
 Ownership of the result was also usually enhanced through HIVST.
-Respondents mentioned 'privacy' and 'confidentiality' as benefits of HIVST.
-Being able to test in your own bedroom and home was not only convenient; it also meant that noone else saw the results unless you wished them to.
+Respondents mentioned privacy and confidentiality as benefits of HIVST.
+Being able to test in your own bedroom and home was not only convenient; it also meant that no one else saw the results unless you wished them to.
 As one NHC member explained:

-'people test themselves at their own home which are mostly private and they can test even in their own bedroom where no-one can see their results unless they decide to share the results with others'.
+people test themselves at their own home which are mostly private and they can test even in their own bedroom where no one can see their results unless they decide to share the results with others.

-For one woman who chose HIVST, this was also a way to avoid health providers feeling 'pity' if the results were 'reactive' (HIV-positive) since telling someone they have HIV is a heavy responsibility.
-'It's better you see for yourself your own results' she commented.
+For one woman who chose HIVST, this was also a way to avoid health providers feeling pity if the results were reactive (HIV-positive) since telling someone they have HIV is a heavy responsibility.
+'It's better you see for yourself your own results', she commented.

-All 'hard to reach' key informants felt it was 'better' to 'test oneself'; the sex worker, alcoholic, teacher, miner and trader explicitly expressed that it enhanced their sense of control 'seeing things happen' in private 'without anybody there'.
+All hard-to-reach key informants felt it was better to test oneself.
+Informants including a sex worker, an alcoholic, a teacher, a miner and a trader explicitly expressed that it enhanced their sense of control 'seeing things happen' in private 'without anybody there'.
 For couples who chose to test together, the confidentiality that HIVST provided was valued.
 A few respondents also valued the reduced contact with CHiPs that accompanied HIVST.